awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 This could happen for the following reasons:
 + CodeGuru Reviewer doesn't have any recommendations\.
-+ There has not been a pull request, so CodeGuru Reviewer has not had a chance to review\.
++ There has not been a pull request or a repository analysis request, so CodeGuru Reviewer has not had a chance to review\.
-+ There are more than the supported maximum of one million lines of code across all files in your pull request\.
-To process more than one million lines of code, break your pull request into smaller portions and do multiple pull requests, each on less than one million lines of code\.
-+ There was an issue running CodeGuru Reviewer on the pull request\.
++ There was an issue running CodeGuru Reviewer on the source code\.
 You should [contact AWS Support](https://aws.amazon.com/premiumsupport/?nc2=h_ql_ce_spt)\.

 ## Why did my association fail?<a name="troubleshooting-status-repo-assoc-failed"></a>